 5 GHz (3x3) - 802.11ac

 Limit access times for connected devices

 Traffic management in broadband provision is when an internet service provider (ISP) artificially slows down their network during peak times.
-If a broadband provider promotes their broadband as ‘Truly Unlimited’, it means you can use your internet connection without any usage caps and with no traffic management policy.
-In April 2020, SSE completed it's network upgrade and is now using the Open Reach network.
+If a broadband provider promotes their broadband as ‘Truly Unlimited’, you can use your internet connection without any usage caps and with no traffic management policy.
+In April 2020, SSE completed its network upgrade and is now using the Open Reach network.
 At the same time, SSE announced that they'll no longer be using their traffic management policy.
 So, all SSE broadband packages are now ‘Truly Unlimited’.
 All pre-existing customers will also benefit from this network upgrade.